Brighton & Hove (bus company): Fares and ticketing

 In late 2011, the company began supporting Go-Ahead's The Key smartcard a bid to curb ticket sharing and speed up boarding times.
-The new system has yet to prove itself with many older people and foreign students needing direction on how to actually use "the Key".
 It can also be used to store train tickets.

 Brighton & Hove buses also support The Key's keyGo system for pay-as-you-go travel within the PlusBus zones in Brighton, Eastbourne and Lewes.
 Journeys are charged per touch in, and are capped daily.
-If a train journey has been made on the same day with keyGo, the system will cap bus transport to the relevant PlusBus cap..
+If a train journey has been made on the same day with keyGo, the system will cap bus transport to the relevant PlusBus cap.

 Contactless payments were first made available in November 2018 as a method for payment, and in September 2019, the company piloted the first tap-on, tap-off contactless scheme in the UK alongside its sister company, Metrobus, with aims to improve boarding times and make travelling convenient.

 Named buses

-Many of the company's buses have the name of a famous person commemorated on the front.
+As of 2024, the company's entire operational fleet each wear the name of a person notable to the city, famous or not, commemorated on the front.

 In 1999 the company ran a competition asking local residents to name the 20 new double-decker buses that had just been added to its fleet.
 The company had started with names such as Brighton Belle, Brighton Rock, Brighton Pier, Brighton & Hove Albion, Hove Actually and Brighton and Hove in Bloom, and then asked local residents for help.
 It considered the options of naming the buses after landmarks in the town, people from the past, and present day celebrities with local connections.

 In April 2004 the company added another 18 buses to its fleet, and continued the practice of naming them.
 The company's stated rule for choosing the name was: "The nominations must have made a significant contribution to the life of the local area during their lifetime and must have since died."
 However several living people are in fact featured on the bus fronts.

 In September 2005 the company added a further 19 buses to its fleet, naming them after people who had "made great contributions to the city" – and including more female names, after complaints that the system had been too male-dominated up to that point.
 For a year one of the buses had been named after local historian and journalist Adam Trimingham.

+Amid protests and petitions against memorials during the George Floyd protests in the United Kingdom, in July 2020, Brighton & Hove temporarily removed the name Sir Winston Churchill, first carried in the fleet since 2000, from one of their buses in the Spirit of Sussex fleet.
+This bus was later given the name Betty Howard, chairperson of the Women's Guild Friendship and a prominent private hirer of Brighton & Hove coaches, in November 2020.